czbiohub-sf/DeepGenotype/README.md

   - SNP_payload_cluster (e.g. 1 or 2 ...)
       &nbsp;&nbsp;&nbsp; Only needed when edit_type = SNP
       &nbsp;&nbsp;&nbsp; This defines which cluster of SNPs is the **payload**
-      &nbsp;&nbsp;&nbsp; clusters are ordered from left to right in respect to the amplicon sequence.
+      &nbsp;&nbsp;&nbsp; Clusters are ordered from left to right in respect to the amplicon sequence.
       &nbsp;&nbsp;&nbsp; For example of 2 clusters of SNPs, the first cluster is a recut SNP and the second cluster of SNPs is of interest (payload), SNP_cluster should be set to 2, and the first cluster of SNP will only be anlayzed for mutations if its in the coding region.

   - Fastq_extra_suffix (Optional)